s-kesh/HeDopant/README.md

 - --config <file> : Specify an alternate configuration file
 - --help : Show usage information

-The program writes the droplet evolution as function of distance to trajectory.arrow (Arrow IPC stream), which can be analyzed in Python, Julia, or other languages supporting Arrow.
+The program writes the droplet evolution as function of distance to {output}_trajectory.arrow (Arrow IPC stream), which can be analyzed in Python, Julia, or other languages supporting Arrow.
-Final dopant distribution is written to standard output.
+A file showing the evaporated droplet size as function of number of dopant and final distribution would be written to output file.

 ## Python example